rapid7/metasploit-framework/How-to-use-datastore-options.md

-A datastore option is a type of variable that can be set by the user that allows various components of Metasploit to be more configurable during use.
+A datastore option is a type of variable that can be set by the user, allowing various components of Metasploit to be more configurable during use.
 For example, in msfconsole, you can set the ConsoleLogging option in order to log all the console input/output - something that's kind of handy for documentation purposes during a pentest.
-When you load a module, you get to have a lot more options, but they're mostly module-specific.
+When you load a module, there will be a lot more options registered by the mixin(s) or the module, always check first.
 The best way to find out what options you can set is by using these commands:

 * ```show options``` - Shows you all the basic options.
-You are most likely required to set one or two of these before being able to run the module.
 * ```show advanced``` - Shows you all the advanced options.
 * ```set``` - Shows you everything.
 Obviously you also use this command to set an option.